bhauman/rebel-readline/rebel-readline/README.md

-Note: I have found that JLine handles control characters and alphanumeric characters quite well but if you want to bind special characters you shouldn't be surprised if it doesn't work that well.
+Note: I have found that JLine handles control characters and alphanumeric characters quite well but if you want to bind special characters you shouldn't be surprised if it doesn't work.

 ## Quick Lay of the land